saminhasan/minesweeper_ai/README.md

 I used [his Python repo](https://github.com/mrgriscom/minesweepr/) as the base and modified it slightly to work with Python 3.

 The project includes a basic Minesweeper UI to test how to use MrGris's solver could be used.
 This was a starting point to understand the solver's logic and pygame UI test.

+No other dependency other than pygame.
+Check out the [demo](https://saminhasan.itch.io/minesweeper-ai)